Human Trafficking in [Niger] [other countries]

 Human Trafficking & Modern-day Slavery

-Niger is a source, transit, and destination country for children and women trafficked for forced labor and sexual exploitation.
-Caste-based slavery practices, rooted in ancestral master-slave relationships, continue in isolated areas of the country.
-An estimated 8,800 to 43,000 Nigeriens live under conditions of traditional slavery.
-Children are trafficked within Niger for forced begging by religious instructors, forced labor in gold mines, domestic servitude, sexual exploitation, and possibly for forced labor in agriculture and stone quarries.
-Nigerien children are also subjected to commercial sexual exploitation along the border with Nigeria, particularly in the towns of Birni N’Konni and Zinder, and are trafficked to Nigeria and Mali for forced begging and manual labor.
-Women and children from Benin, Burkina Faso, Gabon, Ghana, Mali, Nigeria, and Togo are trafficked to and through Niger for domestic servitude, sexual exploitation, forced labor in mines and on farms, and as mechanics and welders.
-Nigerien women and children are trafficked from Niger to North Africa, the Middle East, and Europe for domestic servitude and sexual exploitation. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+Niger is a source, transit, and destination country for children and women trafficked for forced labor and commercial sexual exploitation.
+Caste-based slavery practices, rooted in ancestral master-slave relationships, continue primarily in the northern part of the country.
+An estimated 8,800 to 43,000 Nigeriens live under conditions of traditional hereditary slavery.
+Children within Niger are trafficked for forced begging by religious instructors, forced labor in gold mines, domestic servitude, sexual exploitation, and possibly for forced labor in agriculture and stone quarries.. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here and possibly a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Niger.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.